 It was in the early hours of the morning when a 38 year old white rhino cow, was poached on a private reserve.
 She left behind a scared and innocent five month old calf who fled from the poachers and into the bush.

-The young female calf was suddenly orphaned and left to fend for herself at only five months old.
+The young female calf was suddenly orphaned and left to fend for herself.
 After five days without a sighting of her, hopes that she would be recovered in time began to fade.

-Dr Ferreira du Plessis, the veterinarian involved in the rescue of the calf, drove with her until the late hours of Thursday night on the 26th of April, until she arrived safely at her new home.
-The Care for Wild team were ready and awaiting the new arrival, expecting her condition to be extremely poor after the five days she spent alone, without the milk she depended on from her mother.
+Dr Ferreira du Plessis, the veterinarian involved in the rescue of the calf, drove with her through the night until she arrived safely at her new home.
+The Care for Wild team were ready and waiting for the new arrival.
+We were expecting to receive a hypothermic and hypoglycaemic calf, but Lilli surprised us all with her strength.

-It wasn’t long before she was moved to her own boma, where she learned to put her trust into those caring for her.
-She was even brave enough to follow her caretakers onto the scale, where she
+It wasn’t long before she was moved to her own nightpen, where she learnt to put her trust into those caring for her.
+She was even brave enough to follow her caretakers onto the scale!

 When Lilli arrived, nobody knew that she would later be the calf to restructure our entire reintroduction protocol!
 Lilli needed the company and companionship of other rhinos but the only viable group to join was just about to be released into the IPZ (Intensive Protection Zone)

 Petronel decided to see whether the much older group would accept Lilli…it was love at first sight!
 Zac, Jemu, Grey and Spirit encircled the little orphan and walked away with her.
 From that moment Lilli spent every second with her new family.
 The other rhinos even took it in turns to chaperone her during feeding; they didn’t even try to steal her milk!